Whitaker Street, Te Aroha Hot Springs Domain, Te Aroha

 Historical Significance or Value

-Timber, with concrete and timber piles, and a corrugated iron roof.
+Timber frame, with weatherboards, concrete footings, brick chimneys and corrugated iron roof.

 Jamie Mackay, 'The Te Aroha Hot Springs Domain Conservation Area, Te Aroha, New Zealand', NZHPT report, Wellington, 1993.

 'Te Aroha Domain Management Plan', Te Aroha, 1994

 Ian Rockel, Taking the Waters: Early Spas in New Zealand, Wellington, 1986